sasoryhaf91/SMNdataR/paper/paper.md

 # Acknowledgements

-This work was supported by the Secretaría de Ciencia, Humanidades, Tecnología e Innvoción (SECIHTI) through a doctoral scholarship granted to the first author under the National Postgraduate System of Mexico.
+This work was supported by the Secretaría de Ciencia, Humanidades, Tecnología e Innovación (SECIHTI) through a doctoral scholarship granted to the first author under the National Postgraduate System of México.
 We acknowledge the Comisión Nacional del Agua (CONAGUA) for maintaining and providing access to the national meteorological database that forms the foundation of this package.